oneapi-src/oneDNN/rfcs/20210519-single-pass-bnorm/README.md

 variance, which means forward propagation in training.
 However, with non-standard combination of flags, oneDNN's BN implementation may be configured to calculate those two values in inference as well.

+## Integration

+The feature is intended to be used mostly by framework teams.

+### Experimental build
+To provide this feature to framework teams for experimentation without impacting the accuracy of oneDNN for other users, we propose to use a separate experimental build.
+No binary distribution is expected for experimental build.
+Users that want to try experimental features will have to build oneDNN on their side. **Once experimental build is obtained all experimental features are enabled**.
+To control features separately environment variables are introduced for each experimental feature.

+- A new build flag `DNNL_EXPERIMENTAL=<true*|false>` is introduced, **disabled by default**;
+- To opt-out BN single pass an environment variable `DNNL_EXPERIMENTAL_BNORM_STATS_ONE_PASS` is introduced;
+- Verbose reflects both experimental build and experimental BN implementation;
+- Experimental features might be moved to default build in the future based on feedback from oneDNN users;

+Pros:
+- API/ABI compatibility;
+- Transparent to the end user;
+- Zero-effort integration;
+- Least impact to the users;
+- Clearly defined default state;

+Cons:
+- No fine-tuning per instance of BN primitive;
+- Experimental builds should be tested in addition to regular builds;

 ## Design
 Algorithm for calculating variance will be implemented as: